ZF7724/Data_Analysis_And_Pandas_Practice/README.md

          1) Converting Images to multi-dimensional arrays with Numpy and OpenCV.
          2) Converting multi-dimensional arrays to images with Numpy and OpenCV.
          3) Creating Computer Generated Images

+         V.2 has a window that pops-up when option 3 is chosen.